Last Updated: 5/22/21 | May 22nd, 2021

 - LUXURY: Niepce Paris Hotel – This small boutique hotel is charming.
 It’s a new hotel, so everything is still shiny.
 Some rooms have outside patios with jacuzzi tubs, but even the junior rooms are modern and luxurious.
 The restaurant serves unique Japanese/French fusion cuisine.

 This chic, bustling neighborhood is centered around Paris’s former central marketplace, Les Halles (pronounced lay-AL), which was torn down in 1971.
 The market was “the stomach of Paris” for centuries.
 Now there’s an underground shopping mall, and the surrounding streets are filled with designer stores, cafés, and artisanal food shops.
-Staying here puts you in the center of all the action.
+Staying here puts you in the center of all the action (over 150,000 people visit the mall every day!).

 Best places to stay in Les Halles

-- MID-RANGE: Hôtel du Cygne – Hôtel du Cygne will make you feel like you’re at — literally!
-The owner’s mother has hand-sewn all of the bed linens and curtains.
+- MID-RANGE: Hôtel du Cygne – Hôtel du Cygne will make you feel like you’re staying with family.
+The owner’s mother has hand-sewn all of the bed linens and curtains so it has a very DIY/homey feel to it.
 There are just a few tiny rooms in this hotel, but it’s a comfortable spot and located just a quick walk to the Etienne-Marcel Metro Station.
 There’s a breakfast each morning (which you have to pay for).

 - LUXURY: Hôtel Novotel Paris Les Halles – Air-conditioned rooms, 24-hour room service, giant beds — what’s not to love?
-Novotel Paris Les Halles is next to the big shopping areas (like Rue de Rivoli) and also within walking distance of the Louvre and other attractions.
-There’s a lovely patio where you can enjoy traditional French meals or cocktails, or hang out in the lounge with the other guests.
+Novotel Paris Les Halles is next to the big shopping areas (like Rue de Rivoli) and also within walking distance of the Louvre.
+There’s a lovely patio where you can enjoy traditional French meals or cocktails, or you can hang out in the lounge and unwind after a day of exploring.

 Best places to stay in Saint-Germain-des-Prés